This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have frequent dry heaves (vomiting but nothing comes out).

 - Your nausea and vomiting does not get better or go away after you use medicine.

 - You have questions or concerns about your condition or treatment.

 may include medicines to calm your stomach and stop the vomiting.
 You may need IV fluids if you are dehydrated.

-- Drink liquids as directed to prevent dehydration.
-Ask how much liquid to drink each day and which liquids are best for you.
-You may need to drink an oral rehydration solution (ORS).
+- Drink more liquids as directed.
+Vomiting can lead to dehydration.
+It is important to drink more liquids to help replace lost body fluids.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
+Your provider may recommend that you drink an oral rehydration solution (ORS).
 ORS contains water, salts, and sugar that are needed to replace the lost body fluids.
 Ask what kind of ORS to use, how much to drink, and where to get it.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.